Understanding anxiety what it is and what helps

 Performance Anxiety

-Intense fear and worry specifically tied to performance situations — exams, presentations, athletic events, or creative work.
-The pressure to perform well triggers a level of anxiety that actually undermines performance, creating a frustrating cycle where fear of failure makes failure more likely.
+Fear tied to performance situations — exams, presentations, athletic events.
+The pressure to perform triggers anxiety that actually undermines performance.

-Across many African communities, mental health challenges like anxiety carry a heavy stigma.
-People are often told to pray harder, toughen up, or simply stop overthinking.
-Emotional vulnerability is frequently seen as weakness — particularly for men, who face immense pressure to provide and appear unshakeable.
+Across many African communities, mental health challenges like anxiety carry heavy stigma.
+People are told to pray harder, toughen up, or stop overthinking.
+Emotional vulnerability is frequently seen as weakness — particularly for men.

 Communal expectations add another layer.
-In cultures where the family's reputation and wellbeing come first, admitting to personal struggles can feel like letting everyone down.
-Many people carry their anxiety in silence, channeling it into physical complaints that feel more socially acceptable — headaches, fatigue, stomach problems — rather than naming the emotional distress underneath.
+Admitting struggles can feel like letting everyone down.
+Many carry anxiety in silence, channelling it into physical complaints — headaches, fatigue, stomach problems — rather than naming the emotional distress underneath.

 Why this matters

 Economic stressors are real.
-Unemployment, rising costs of living, unstable power and infrastructure — these are not abstract worries.
-They are daily realities that keep millions in a chronic state of heightened alertness.
+Unemployment, rising costs of living, unstable infrastructure — these are daily realities that keep millions in chronic heightened alertness.
 Anxiety in this context is not irrational.
-It is an understandable response to genuinely difficult circumstances.

 Stigma delays help.
-Research shows that in many African countries, people wait years — sometimes decades — before seeking mental health support, often only doing so when symptoms have become severe.
+People often wait years before seeking support — only doing so when symptoms have become severe.

 You are not weak for struggling.
 Experiencing anxiety does not mean you lack faith, discipline, or strength.
-It means you are human.
-And seeking help is one of the most courageous things you can do.
+It means you're human.

-While professional support is important for persistent anxiety, there are evidence-based strategies you can start using today to calm your nervous system and build resilience.
+While professional support is important for persistent anxiety, here are evidence-based strategies you can start using today.

 Breathing exercises